wq2012/SpeakerRecognitionFromScratch/README.md

 ### Download the data

 Go to the [OpenSLR website](https://www.openslr.org/12), and download LibriSpeech datasets.
+If you want the download to be fast, make sure you use the right mirror: US for north America, EU for Europe, CN for China/Asia.

 For simplicity, we will start with the smallest training set and test set, e.g. `train-clean-100.tar.gz` and `test-clean.tar.gz`.